BadRobots1014/pybase-2026/README.md

 **Every time** you open VSCode you need to tell it where to find all the dependencies.
 You will then get a prefix **(venv)** at the start of your terminal to tell you it is working.

-* bash/zsh:
+- bash/zsh:

 ```bash
 venv/bin/activate
 ```

-* fish:
+- fish:

 ```fish
 venv/bin/activate.fish
 ```

-Now you need to install the dependencies to environment so the code will actually work
+Now you need to install the dependencies to the environment so the code will actually work

 ```bash
 pip install robotpy[all]
 ```

 </details>

-### G. Testing Code
+### G. Testing

-That's all you need to write code.
+That's all you need to start writing code.
 In order to make sure the robot still works we need to run tests.

 ```bash
 robotpy test --isolated